cx-pan/blogcode/source/_posts/Atomic-Habits-by-James-Clear.md

 Every craving is linked to a desire to change your internal state.

 The response is the actual habit you perform, which can take the form of a thought or an action.
 Whether a response occurs depends on how motivated you are and how much friction is associated with the behavior.

 Rewards are the end goal of every habit.

 We chase rewards because they serve two purposes: (1) they satisfy us and (2) they teach us.

 We can split these four steps into two phases: the problem phase and the solution phase.
 The problem phase includes the cue and the craving, and it is when you realize that something needs to change.
 The solution phase includes the response and the reward, and it is when you take action and achieve the change you desire.

 **Chapter Summary**
-A habit is a behavior that has been repeated enough times to become automatic.The ultimate purpose of habits is to solve the problems of life with as little energy and effort as possible.
+- A habit is a behavior that has been repeated enough times to become automatic.- The ultimate purpose of habits is to solve the problems of life with as little energy and effort as possible.
-Any habit can be broken down into a feedback loop that involves four steps: cue, craving, response, and reward.The Four Laws of Behavior Change are a simple set of rules we can use to build better habits.
-They are (1) make it obvious, (2) make it attractive, (3) make it easy, and (4) make it satisfying.
+- Any habit can be broken down into a feedback loop that involves four steps: cue, craving, response, and reward.
+- The Four Laws of Behavior Change are a simple set of rules we can use to build better habits.
+- They are (1) make it obvious, (2) make it attractive, (3) make it easy, and (4) make it satisfying.

 # 2 The 1st Law Make it Obvious
 ## 2.1 The man who didn't look right